9 a.m. COMMENCEMENT CEREMONY

 Shuttle buses will run from the stadium to the CFSB center beginning 60 minutes prior to each ceremony.
 Murray State Police will be present to assist with traffic flow; however, because we anticipate delays, we ask that you adjust your travel time accordingly.

 There will be an official photographer taking each candidate’s photograph.
 Two photographs will be taken during the ceremony.
-The first photograph will be taken on stage with the President.
+The first photograph will be taken as the President hands the graduate their commencement scroll.
 This photo will be taken with the graduate and President socially distanced.
 The second photograph is taken in front of the American, state of Kentucky and Murray State flags.
-Masks must be worn at all times and may not be removed for these photographs.

 The photo information must be completed on the name card BEFORE the candidate enters the arena floor.
 All degree candidates must bring their cards with them as they proceed to the stage to receive their commencement scrolls.